Produktdetails anzeigen

 A coin that spins and spins and spins

+Who doesn't know this?
+If you give an upright coin a skilful push, it spins and spins faster and faster until it suddenly comes to a halt with a splash.
 The dancing disc is considerably larger and heavier than an ordinary coin.
 In addition, the side edges of the disc have been optimised so that friction losses are particularly low.
-That is why it spins even longer and more impressively.
+This makes it spin all the longer and more impressively.
 Professionals can make the disc oscillate for over 2 minutes.
-The kit includes a round mirror that is slightly curved inwards and thus helps the stainless steel disc not to move too far away from the centre during its dance.
+The kit includes a round mirror that is slightly curved inwards, helping the stainless steel disc not to move too far from the centre during its dance.

 The principle

-Give the dancing disc a good push with a twisting motion.
-Because of its weight, it tilts a little more with each rotation, becoming faster and louder in the process.
-To put it simply, the disc gains the energy needed for the ever faster dance from the approach of its centre of gravity to the base surface: At the beginning, it is straightened up, and the force needed for this is contained in the disc as potential energy ("position energy").
-This is released when the disc tilts, and it is transformed into rotational movement energy.
+Give the dancing disc a good push with a rotating movement.
+Due to its weight, it tilts a little more with each rotation, becoming faster and louder.
+To put it simply, the disc gains the energy required for the increasingly faster dance from the approach of its centre of gravity to the base surface: at the beginning, it is straightened up, and the force needed for this is contained in the disc as potential energy ("position energy").
+This is released when the disc tilts and is converted into rotational movement energy.

 Stk.